xiyu1984/CadenceCook/project/multi-signature/README.md

 # A general Multi-Signature Mechanism on Flow

-This is the main branch.
+This is the branch for playground.

 ## Introduction
 ### Contracts